matthewrsilver/aql-mode/README.md

 # aql-mode

-A simple syntax highlighting mode for Arango Query Language (AQL), the language used for querying [ArangoDB](http://www.arangodb.com)
+A simple syntax highlighting and indentation mode for Arango Query Language (AQL), the language used for querying [ArangoDB](http://www.arangodb.com)

-There's currently no support for any reasonable indentation functionality.
-For now, use spaces and try not to hit the tab key.
+Current indentation support is somewhat limited, but should satisfy most simple cases.

 Installation
 ------------